TheOld/vscode-fluent-ui/README.md

 ### Integrated terminal and minimap background colors

-Due to limitations on overriding some colours and depending on the syntax theme you choose, the Terminal and Minimap's background colors might be off.
+Due to limitations on overriding some colours and depending on the syntax theme you choose, the Terminal and Minimap's background colors will be off.
 You can set the colors for these panels manually via settings, like so:

 ```